Hello,

 Joni’s eyes are fixed on Jesus.
 Always.

-I noticed there is incredible strength and beauty in this.
+I've find there is incredible strength and beauty in this.

 Not wanting to forget our conversations I started writing things down.
 And those notes became a book...